Misterluckydragon/misterluckydragon.github.io/README.md

                 one.innerHTML = "You clicked the button"
             } else {
                 i += 1;
-                one.innerHTML = "You clicked the button " + i + " time/s."
+                one.innerHTML = "You clicked the button " + i + " times."
             }
     }
    </script>